Things to Do Along the Beaches of Greater Fort Lauderdale

-Greater Fort Lauderdale boasts eight stunning Blue Wave Beaches, all with sun-kissed sands and clean, clear water.
+Greater Fort Lauderdale, with 23 miles of coastline, boasts eight distinct and stunning beaches, all with sun-kissed sands and clean, clear water.
+Here's how to experience them, and the amenities near to each.

 Explore Deerfield Beach's nature reserves by canoe or kayak, or take free surf lessons at the beach on Saturday mornings courtesy of Island Water Sports.
 Quiet Waters Park offers family-friendly fun, where you can cable water ski at Ski Rixen or let the kids play at Splash Adventure’s interactive park.
 Restore your energy with a delightful meal cooked on a wood-fired grill at JB’s on the Beach.